-Overall, the results in Table 3 confirm that uncertainty has a negative effect on financial depth.
+Overall, the results in Table 2 confirm that uncertainty has a negative effect on financial depth.
 These results are robust to the use of three different uncertainty proxies and two different measures of financial depth.
-Yet, it would be useful to evaluate the findings reported in Table 3 by considering other studies which have used bank-level data to examine bank loans over the business cycle.
-It is widely acknowledged that bank loans decline after monetary and financial shocks, making it difficult for bank-dependent borrowers to rely on external finance.
-In fact, research suggests that the cyclicality of loans can hinder the efficient allocation of resources.
-For instance, during the upward phase of the cycle, as a result of declining bank lending standards, increasing competition and underestimation of risk, loans may be granted to investment projects with marginally positive or even negative net present value.
-In contrast, during an economic downturn, even investments with positive net present value can be rejected due to increased risk premiums, reflecting banks' increased risk aversion.
-Furthermore, changes in bank risk preferences can also be explained by the presence of asymmetric information.
-If this mechanism prevails, banks are expected to grant more loans during the upward phase of the cycle than the downward phase because, in general, lenders suffer less from asymmetric information problems during the expansionary state of the economy.
-In addition, monitoring costs change with the business cycle, which may further affect fluctuations in bank credit.
-If these bank-level observations are true, then there will be similar implications for overall private sector credit.
+Yet, it would be useful to evaluate the findings reported in Table 2 by considering other studies which have used bank-level data to examine bank loans over the business cycle.
+Researchers have shown that following monetary and financial shocks bank loans decline sharply, making it difficult for bank-dependent borrowers to raise funds from financial institutions (e.g., See Ferri et al., 2014).
+Research has revealed that the cyclicality of loans leads to inefficiencies in credit allocation, as during the expansionary state of the economy banks can easily grant credit to firms with marginally positive or even negative net present value projects as bank lending standards decline and competition increases while risks are underestimated.
+On the other hand, during recessionary periods, banks can even reject loan applications of firms with positive net present value projects due to increased risk premiums.
+No doubt, this behavior reflects banks' increased risk aversion during recessionary periods (see for example, Ruckes, 2004 and Bassett et al., 2014).
+Furthermore, researchers also argued that the extent of asymmetric information over the business cycle can affect banks' risk preferences.
+Hence, during the expansionary phase of the business cycle, banks tend to grant more loans than in recessionary periods, as lenders suffer less from asymmetric information problems during the upward phase of the economy.
+Moreover, the business cycle can affect the cost of monitoring borrowers which in turn can lead to fluctuations in bank credit (e.g., Athanasoglou et al., 2014).
+If these banklevel observations are valid, then there will be similar implications for overall private sector credit.
 Given that financial crises trigger deep recessions, our findings complement the findings reported in the literature.